 ANSWER: This verse is not talking about the Sabbath of the 4th Commandment.
-This passage is talking about the false “sabbaths” and “feast days” that King Jeroboam set up, when he led the 10 Northern Tribes in a rebellion against the rule of Rehoboam (Solomon’s son) at Jerusalem.
-It is not talking about the “sabbath” of the 4th Commandment.
-It is not talking about the appointed feast days which the LORD commanded for Israel.
+This passage is talking about the false “sabbaths” and false “feast days” that King Jeroboam set up, when he led the 10 Northern Tribes in a rebellion against the rule of Rehoboam (Solomon’s son) at Jerusalem.

-Jeroboam, the first king of the 10 Northern tribes had instituted recurring annual festivals, on days other than those appointed by God.
+Jeroboam, the first king of the 10 Northern tribes, instituted recurring annual festivals, on days other than those appointed by God.
 He did not want the people to return to Jerusalem.
 He set up two centers of worship in the North - one at Bethel and the other at Dan.
-THESE are the “feast days” which the Lord would cause “to cease” - NOT the Lords appointed festivals (1Kings 12:26-33).
-The prophecy was fulfilled when the Ten Tribes were taken captive by Assyria and scattered to the winds.
+THESE are the “feast days” which the Lord would cause “to cease” - NOT His own appointed Feasts (1Kings 12:26-33).
+The prophecy was fulfilled when the Ten Northern Tribes were conquered by Assyria and the people scattered to the winds.

 It is most interesting that Sunday was set up by men as the day for Christian worship.

 Matthew 15:9 “In vain do they worship Me, teaching for doctrines the commandments of men” (Mark 7:7).